 395 Topics in Anthropology V 3-6 May be repeated for credit; cumulative maximum 6 hours.
 Examination of selected topics in contemporary anthropological theory and practice.
 Recommended preparation: Junior standing.

-404 [CAPS] [T] The Self in Culture 3 Course Prerequisite: One course each at the 100-level, 200-level, and 300-level in any of the following subjects: AMER ST, ANTH, CES, COM, ENGLISH, FINE ART, H D, HISTORY, HUMANITY, PHIL, POL S, PSYCH, SOC, or WOMEN ST; junior standing.
+404 [CAPS] [T] The Self in Culture 3 Course Prerequisite: One course at the 100-level and one course at the 200-level in any of the following subjects: AMER ST, ANTH, CES, COM, ENGLISH, FINE ART, H D, HISTORY, HUMANITY, PHIL, POL S, PSYCH, SOC, or WOMEN ST; junior standing.
 Survey of anthropological theories exploring self in Western/non-Western cultures through dreams, history, and human development.

 417 [T] Anthropology and World Problems 3 Data and methods of cultural anthropology applied to the solution of contemporary human problems, emphasizing sustainable development.
 Recommended preparation: 3 hours ANTH; junior standing.